 Linux on this platform runs either natively on the bare machine, in a so-called LPAR (Logical Partition) or in a virtual machine supplied by the VM system.
-You can use a boot tape on all of those systems; you may use some other boot media, too, but those may not be generally available.
+Boot media differs depending on the runtime mode.
 For example, you can use the virtual card reader of a virtual machine, or boot from the HMC (Hardware Management Console) of an LPAR if the HMC and this option is available for you.